 - Jonathan Berdah, CTO of Customer Service and Operations at Ullink

 Sometimes, combining tools makes them more effective.
-In the same way a hammer and chisel together help you create a sculpture, a provisioning tool and the XebiaLabs DevOps Platform help you scale DevOps across your enterprise.
+In the same way a hammer and chisel together help you create a sculpture, using provisioning and CM tools together with the XebiaLabs DevOps Platform help you scale DevOps across your enterprise.
 You get the best of both worlds: automated environment provisioning and setup followed by seamless application deployment, with full visibility and control of your end-to-end release processes.

 The XebiaLabs DevOps Platform delivered Speed up deployment time while greatly reducing errors and failed deployments, dependency management and self-scheduled…View Case Study